Advocates who feel passionately about issues can create change by "bird-dogging" candidates for national and state offices.

 New Hampshire's First-In-The Nation primary, which demands that candidates meet and answer questions from voters, and which is covered extensively by national and international news media, is the perfect place to bird-dog presidential hopefuls.

 To assist new and veteran bird-dogs, here's a helpful guide and tips from the Friends Committee on National Legislation.
+Our allies over at Open Democracy NH also have a few question asking tips on their website.

 Need a question for the presidential candidates?
 We suggest these: